darobin/web-schema/README.md

 * `ok`: true if the JSON is valid, false otherwise.
 * `errors`: a list of human-readable strings describing the errors that were encountered.
-In most cases `json-validate` will only return one single error as it does not currently try to keep processing the JSON when it finds a problem, but in some cases it can return several errors at once, and this is likely to increase going forward (though likely limited to finding several problems with just one item).
+In most cases `json-validation` will only return one single error as it does not currently try to keep processing the JSON when it finds a problem, but in some cases it can return several errors at once, and this is likely to increase going forward (though likely limited to finding several problems with just one item).
 If there were no errors this array is empty.